Caregivers

 Caring for the Caregiver - Stuart Hanzman

-Stuart Hanzman, a licensed clinical social worker and father of a son who sustained a brain injury less than 2 years ago, has over 15 years of experience counseling both brain-injury survivors and their caregivers.
+Stuart Hanzman, whose son who sustained a brain injury less than 2 years ago, has over 15 years of experience counseling both brain injury survivors and their caregivers.
 Stuart shares his own thoughts about how to care for the caregiver.
-"If the Caregiver does not take care of themselves, there will be two sick people.
-The brain injury happened to the whole family; everyone in the family system is affected."
-Click here to read more of Stuart's advice.
+“If the Caregiver does not take care of themselves, there will be two sick people.
+The brain injury happened to the whole family; everyone in the family system is affected.”

 Recognize and Accept Your Feelings